Festival of Young European Photography

 A festival carried by a team of volunteers

-The Circulation(s) festival is a FETART project, nonprofit organization created in 2005 in order to promote Young photographers.
-Entirely designed and directed by volunteers, Circulation(s) is animated by a dynamic group and a team spirit, which demonstrates another face of contemporary art and allows to open a dialog with the larger public.
+The Circulation(s) festival is a project by Fetart, a nonprofit organization created in 2005 in order to promote young photographers.
+Entirely designed and directed by volunteers, Circulation(s) is animated by a dynamic group and a team spirit, which demonstrates another side of contemporary art, and allows to open a dialog with a larger public.
 Both broad and quality specific, the Circulation(s) festival combines professionalism and passion.

 Participate to the decompartmentalisation of culture

 Since 2014, the festival is held during 6 weeks at the CENTQUATRE-PARIS.
-Part of the festival is located outdoors in the Aubervilliers hall of the CENTQUATRE, which allows all visitors to come to the exhibition, even at night when some of the studios are closed to the public.
-At the heart of the CENTQUATRE, dancers, jugglers, actors and « badauds » mix and create an extraordinary dynamic.
+A part of the festival is located outdoors in the Aubervilliers hall of the CENTQUATRE, which allows all visitors to come to the exhibition, even outside the studios opening hours.
+At the heart of the CENTQUATRE, dancers, jugglers, actors and Mr and Mrs Anybody mix and create an extraordinary dynamic.
 The exhibition thus becomes a place for sharing and mixing culture and generations.
-The festival is free and open to all.

 Outreach Program for the Young People

-The Circulation(s) festival is engaged in a broad mediation project directed towards young people.
-The organization aims to promote education in the visual image.
+The Circulation(s) festival is involved in a broad mediation project directed towards young people.
+The organization aims to promote education of visual arts.
 Together with the CENTQUATRE mediation team, the festival, very much appreciated by school groups, welcomes during the entire visiting period, school groups from kindergarten to universities.
-In 2015, Circulation(s) reached a higher step in its desire to educate young people to the art of photography, by designing a special show for children, the Little Circulation(s).
+In 2015, Circulation(s) reached a higher step in its will to educate young people to the art of photography, by designing a special exhibition for children, Little Circulation(s).
 This is an exhibition entirely thought and designed to meet young people needs.
 Using the photographic series from the artists exposed at the Festival, but switching to a more accessible hanging and adapted resources for young audiences.
 A child-friendly learning path has been designed with the objective of developing the children’s perception, analysis, and expression skills, as well as their critical thinking.